 Business & Project Readiness Assessment.
 Working with Notitia.

-While the terms are often used interchangeably, they serve slightly different purposes.
+While the terms "business readiness" "project readiness" and "change readiness" are often used interchangeably, they serve slightly different purposes.

 By analysing how teams work, how systems support operations, and how results are measured, organisations gain a clear understanding of their current operating environment before committing significant time and investment to change.